 , the pay phone app, today announced that boloco, a family of globally inspired burrito restaurants, has fully integrated LevelUp&rsqu

 James Lux is the newest member of the Boloco team, joining the family of globally inspired burrito restaurants as vice president of information technologies (IT).
-Lux will work from Boloco’s Global Headquarters in Boston, and offer expertise gained from 15 years of experience driving business change through technology.

-The globally inspired menu at Boloco hit a few more points on the globe this week with the unveiling of a new Indian trio: The Simple Curry and Tikka Masala burritos or bowls, and a Mango Lassi smoothie.
+The globally inspired menu at Boloco hit a few more points on the globe this week with the unveiling of a new Indian trio: The Simple Curry and Tikka Masala burritos or bowls, and a Mango Lassi smo

 Boloco, the chain of globally inspired burrito restaurants based in Boston, presented to a packed room at this year’s 14th Annual ICR XChange Conference on Tuesday, Jan.
 10, 2012.

 Boloco, a chain of globally inspired burrito restaurants, unveiled its new kids menu Tuesday, Nov.
 15.

 Some of today’s top quick-serve CEOs are stepping into the political fray as things in Washington heat up.

 As quick-serve operators address the demand for healthier food choices, their CEOs are turning the health spotlight on their own employees.